TerriaJS/npmgitdev/README.md

 The end result is that npm installs packages exactly as it would if you copied all your `devDependencies` to `dependencies` and then published the package to npm.  npm's package deduplication actually works, unlike with `npm link`!

 If you accidentally run `npm install` instead, it should be harmless because `npm` will bail when it sees your `.git` directory.

+## Questions and Answers

+> What happens if my git package is referenced from multiple other packages in my dependency tree?

+Generally, you should clone your git package into the top-level `node_modules` directory of your application.
+Then, `npmgitdev` will ensure that npm keeps it there by adding a dependency in the top-level `package.json` to that exact version of the package.
+If other packages elsewhere in the dependency tree depend on a semver-compatible version of that package, npm 3's deduplication wil avoid installing any other copies of that package elsewhere in the tree.

+However, if other packages depend on an _incompatible_ version of that package, or if their dependency is to a Git URL or something else other than a version, npm _will_ install additional copies.
+If you instead intended for all packages to share the Git repo version of the package, you simply need to delete the extra copies that npm installed.
+Use `npmgitdev list <package name>` to see what versions exist in your dependency tree.